-Lakenham Primary and Nursery Schol is an inclusive school, which serves an inner city community.
-There is a very diverse community with currently 44 languages spoken and 36% of our children being from families which speak these different languages at home, it is critical that the school promotes inclusion are at the core of all the School’s activities.
+Lakenham Primary and Nursery Schol is a very inclusive school, which serves an inner city diverse community.
+There are up to 40 languages spoken and approximately 35% of our children being from families which speak these different languages at home.

 Lakenham Primary School will not unfairly discriminate in the recruitment or general treatment of staff or pupils on the basis of any factor which is not relevant to academic achievement.

 All staff employed show a commitment to equality of opportunity.
 In carrying out their functions, all staff are required to have due regard to the need to:

 - Eliminate discrimination and other conduct that is prohibited by the Equality Act 2010.

 - Advance equality of opportunity between people who share a protected characteristic and people who do not share it.

 - Foster good relations across all characteristics, and between people who share a protected characteristic and people who do not share it.

 Lakenham Primary and Nursery School is committed to promoting and developing equality of opportunity in all its functions and will seek to do this by:

 - communicating its commitment to equality and diversity to all members of the School community;

 - communicating where responsibility lies for equality issues;